Simultaneous inference for generalized linear models with unmeasured confounders: Lupus data example

 \subsection{Confounder adjustment}

-We conducted five analyses for each cell type.
-Three approaches are based on the NB GLM model: \textsc{glm}-oracle (NB including the confounders), \textsc{glm}-naive (NB ignoring the confounders) and \textsc{gcate}.
-Two versions of \textsc{cate} were applied: the basic \textsc{cate} analysis and \textsc{cate}-mad, which uses an estimated empirical null \citep{wang2017confounder} based on median absolute deviation (MAD).
-Only 5 cell types (T4, cM, B cell, T8, NK) contain more than 50,000 single cells and have sufficient power to obtain significant findings using the \textsc{glm}-oracle approach, so we restrict our comparisons to those types.
+For each cell type, we compare four approaches \textsc{glm}, \textsc{gcate}, \textsc{cate}, and \textsc{cate}-mad.
+The first two approaches are based on the NB GLM model, while the latter two are designed for linear models.
+The last method uses an estimated empirical null \citep{wang2017confounder} based on median absolute deviation (MAD).
+For each method, we consider two variants, using a ``subset'' of covariates and a ``full'' set of covariates, without and with measured confounders included, respectively.
+Only 5 cell types (T4, cM, B cell, T8, NK) contain more than 50,000 single cells and have sufficient power to obtain significant findings using the \textsc{glm}-full approach, so we restrict our comparisons to those types.
 In particular, we display our results for the largest T4 cell type in this section, and similar results for other cell types are included in \Cref{app:sec:extra-ex-results}.
 To estimate the number of latent factors $r$, we analyze the JIC values according to \Cref{rm:JIC}.
-As shown in \Cref{fig:JIC-r-lupus-T4}, the scree plot reveals a diminishing negative log-likelihood with increasing $r$, which plateaus for $r=4$ to $r=7$, and the decrement becomes marginal beyond $r=7$.
-Consequently, we recommend selecting $r=7$ for \textsc{gcate} analysis.
+For a subset of covariates, as shown in \Cref{fig:JIC-r-lupus-T4}, the scree plot reveals a diminishing negative log-likelihood with increasing $r$, which plateaus for $r=4$ to $r=7$, and the decrement becomes marginal beyond $r=7$.
+Consequently, we recommend selecting $r=7$ for \textsc{gcate}-subset analysis, and similarly, $r=2$ for \textsc{gcate}-full analysis.
+We also conduct the sensitivity analysis for the number of latent factors in \Cref{subsubsec:sensitivity}.